statox/programmation_systeme_M1_S7/project/README.md

     - create two new blocks at the end (addEnd)
         - one to fit needs perfectly
         - one for other needs

+I think our subject is finished.
+@Matthieudelaro tell me if you think something is missing.

+Then we will have to make the report